Skip to content

 /bin/bash -c "$(curl -fsSL docs.dataflux-func.com/sidecar-download)" -- --arch=x86_64

-• ARM aarch64 Processor (i.e., ARM64v8, such as Raspberry Pi)
+• For ARM aarch64 processors (i.e., ARM64v8, e.g., Raspberry Pi)

 Bash